Table of Contents

 Steps to staying healthy:

 - Regular medical check-ups and lab work that includes glucose tests

-- Control blood pressure and fat levels in your blood in order to lower risk for heart disease and stroke
+- Control blood pressure and fat levels in your blood to lower the risk for heart disease and stroke

 - Eat a healthy diet (see our fact sheet on Nutrition)